MediaRon/gravity-forms-google-analytics-event-tracking/README.md

 Within Google Analytics, you will want to set up an <a href="https://support.google.com/analytics/answer/1032415?hl=en">event-based goal</a> and match the event label, event category, and event action with the ones you set up.

+On each form, you need to make sure to setup an Event Tracking Feed.
+Open each forms settings, go to the "Event Tracking" section, and set one up.
+Leave the fields blank to use the default values.

 ## Filters

 ###gform_ua_ids